-Prerequisite: Acceptance in the BA Elementary Education program
+Prerequisite: Acceptance in the BA Elementary Education program and BS in Secondary Math or Science.

 This course surveys theories on Native student learning and empowerment with implications for Navajo and American Indian educational program development.
-It examines factors that affect relations among student learning, schools, other social institutions, communities, language, culture, and power; teaching and assessment strategies for addressing differences among students; and strategies for maintaining effective home-school and community-school relations.
+It examines factors that affect relations among student learning, schools, other social institutions, communities, language, culture, and power; teaching and assessment strategies for addressing differences among students; and strategies for maintaining effective home -school and community-school relations.